Nkululeko-Msimang/fcb/tdd/README.md

 # Calculator

-Calculator that takes in a list of csv values and returns the sum ,average and standard deviation.
+Calculator that takes in a list of csv values and returns the sum, average and standard deviation.

 To install the app use the command:
 	npm i